scintill/macos-server-apns-certs/README.md

 # Requirements

-* macOS (tested on Catalina) and the macOS Server app 5.10 downloaded from the Mac App Store
+* macOS (tested on Catalina) and the macOS Server app 5.10 (currently the latest) downloaded from the Mac App Store

 # Creating the certificate requests